Characters of Final Fantasy VI: Edgar and Sabin Figaro

-Sabin Figaro

-Sabin Rene Figaro, whose name is Macias "Mash" Rene Figaro (マシアス『マッシュ』・レネ・フィガロ, Mashiasu "Masshu" Rene Figaro) in the Japanese version, is the younger twin brother of Edgar.
+Sabin Rene Figaro, whose name is Macias "Mash" Rene Figaro (マシアス『マッシュ』・レネ・フィガロ, Mashiasu "Masshu" Rene Figaro) in the Japanese version, is Edgar's younger twin brother.
 Soraya Saga, the co-creator of Xenogears, also helped shape Sabin's character.

 Disgusted by the cold arbitration of his royal succession, Sabin leaves his heritage behind after winning a rigged coin toss to determine whether he or Edgar would not inherit Figaro's throne.
-He initially trains under the world-famous martial arts master Duncan Harcourt together with Duncan's son, Vargas.
-As the years of training wear on, Vargas grows increasingly jealous of Sabin's martial prowess, apparently slaying Duncan in a wrathful fit and fleeing to the mountains, with Sabin in pursuit.
+He initially trains under the world-famous martial arts master Duncan Harcourt along with his son, Vargas.
+Over time, Vargas grows increasingly jealous of Sabin's martial prowess, seemingly slaying Duncan in a wrathful fit and fleeing to the mountains, with Sabin in pursuit.
 It is during these events that the Returners, accompanied by Sabin's brother Edgar, encounter him.
-With Vargas' defeat, Sabin is prompted to join the cause against the Empire, and after a period of separation where he meets Shadow, Cyan, and Gau following the Imperial siege of Doma, he participates in the defense of Narshe.
+After Vargas' defeat, Sabin is prompted to join the cause against the Empire, and after a period of separation where he meets Shadow, Cyan, and Gau following the Imperial siege of Doma, he participates in the defense of Narshe.

 After the world's devastation, Sabin is the first ally Celes is led to encounter, found supporting the crumbling wreck of a mansion in Tzen after an attack by Kefka's 'Light of Judgment'.
-In this event, Celes has to rescue a child still inside the mansion and escape in six minutes, so the player will have to judge whether or not a battle is worth fighting, especially since some of the enemies can inflict the Condemned status, and often cannot be killed in one hit.
-If the time runs out, Sabin will not be able to hold it anymore and will lose his grip, causing a Game Over.
-However, according to an interview with the developers, originally, letting time run out in this event, would cause Sabin's death, and returning to the town later with Edgar in the party and sleeping here would trigger a night-time cutscene where he frantically digs among the rubble to find his twin brother's body, but they changed it because the World of Ruin was already dark as it was.
+In this event, Celes has to rescue a child still inside the mansion and escape in six minutes.
+If time runs out, Sabin will lose his grip, causing a Game Over.
+However, according to an interview with the developers, originally, letting time run out in this event would cause Sabin's death, and returning to the town later with Edgar in the party and sleeping there would trigger a night-time cutscene where he digs among the rubble to find his twin brother's body, but they changed it because the World of Ruin was already dark.
 He later finds Duncan alive and well in the World of Ruin, somewhere east of Narshe, having survived Vargas' attack.
 From him, Sabin learns his final martial technique, the Phantom Rush.